nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 To revoke an authentication token:

 1. On the Nuxeo Platform, click on the **Nuxeo Drive** tab (see locations above).
 2. Click on the **Revoke** button of the token to be revoked.
 Several elements are displayed to help you identify the right token:

-    - the device description: whether it is a Mac OS client, Windows client, Linux client;
+    - the device description: whether it is a macOS client, Windows client, GNU/Linux client;
     - the creation time: date and time at which the token was created, i.e. the date and time at which you provided it with your credentials.

 3. In the window that pops up, click on **OK** to confirm.
     The Nuxeo Drive client cannot communicate with the Nuxeo Platform and switches to offline.
 When you click on the Drive icon, it says "Update credentials (required)".

 {{! /multiexcerpt}}